Cypa perversa Rothschild, 1895, Novit. zool. 2: 28. Type locality: [India,] Assam [Meghalaya], Khasia Hills [Khasi Hills].

 China: Sichuan (Pingdijie, nr Panzhihua); Yunnan (Simao/Pu'er; Gaoligong Shan).

-Nepal, northeastern India, northern Burma/Myanmar, southwestern China and Thailand.
+Nepal, northeastern India, Bhutan, northern Burma/Myanmar, southwestern China, northern Laos (Houaphan Province), northern Vietnam and northern Thailand.